Muhammad-Haseeb-Amjad/skills-copilot-codespaces-vscode/index.md

 CUI CHAT is **not directed at children under the age of 13**.
 We do not knowingly collect personal information from children under 13 years of age.

-If you are a parent or guardian and you believe your child under the age of 13 has provided us with personal information, please contact us immediately at **support@cuichat.online**.
+If you are a parent or guardian and you believe your child under the age of 13 has provided us with personal information, please contact us immediately at **contact@cuichat.online**.
 We will promptly delete the relevant information from our records.

 ---